Tinker Bell (film series): Tink Meets Peter

-On August 28, 2022, Stephen Anderson stated on Twitter about working on an eighth Tinker Bell film in late 2014/early 2015.
-The working title of the film was “Tink Meets Peter”.
-It was intended to be the final installment in the Tinker Bell film series and a direct prequel to Walt Disney’s 1953 film, Peter Pan.
-The storyline would show how Peter came to Neverland, the genesis of Peter and Tink’s relationship, how Peter cut off Hook’s hand, etc. The film was under production during the time home video marketing was plummeting and was cancelled after DisneyToon Studios’ closure on June 28, 2018.
+On August 28, 2022, Stephen Anderson stated on Twitter about working on an eighth Tinker Bell film with Dan Abraham in late 2014/early 2015.
+The working title of the film was Tink Meets Peter.
+It was intended to be the final installment in the Tinker Bell film series and a direct prequel to Walt Disney's 1953 film, Peter Pan.
+The storyline would show how Peter came to Neverland, the genesis of Peter and Tink's relationship, how Peter cut off Hook's hand, etc. The film was under production during the time home video marketing was plummeting and was cancelled after DisneyToon Studios' closure on June 28, 2018.

-Live-action film
+Live-action TV series

 In 2015, it was announced that Tink, a live-action film, with Reese Witherspoon playing Tinker Bell and Victoria Strouse writing the script, was in development.
 In 2020, the development on the project was in question following the casting of Yara Shahidi as Tinker Bell in Peter Pan & Wendy.
 In 2021, the project re-entered development as a part of Gary Marsh's overall deal with Disney.
-Witherspoon is still attached to the project as a producer and Maria Melnik (Escape Room) was hired to rewrite the script.
+Witherspoon was still attached to the project as a producer and Maria Melnik (Escape Room) was hired to rewrite the script.
+In 2026, it was announced that the project is being retooled into a TV series for Disney+ with Liz Heldens and Bridget Carpenter serving as writers and executive producers.